- Movie Reviews

 - Take Action

-Not recommended for under 13 due to lack of interest and scenes that may disturb or frighten very young children.
+Not suitable under 10; parental guidance to 14 (lack of interest and scenes that may disturb or frighten very young children)

 This topic contains:

 |Children aged under 10||Not suitable due primarily to lack of interest and scenes that may disturb or frighten very young children.|